 You might ask, how does fit in the scheme of cognitive marketing?

 The cognitive era will enable machines to use deep learning and natural language processing to determine the customer’s purchase intent – and deliver the goods and services without any glitch.
+Models that implement machine learning improve customer experience by facilitating a better understanding of the customer

 This essentially creates a highly intelligent and personalized user experience and establishes an emotional connection with a customer – and goes a long way in creating advocates for your brand.